Kathmandu Pokhara Tour

 It depends on your budget and preferences.
 Various accommodation options are available during a Kathmandu-Pokhara tour.
 They provide good hospitality and a warm welcome to their guests.
 In all the places, the hotel charges vary from rs.
 2000 to rs.
 6000.

 You can have a lot of options to choose from, depending on your budget.
 All the hotels have online booking facilities.
 You can book them from top hotel booking sites.
-One popular choice for accommodation in Kathmandu is near Thamel.
+One popular choice for accommodation in Kathmandu is the one near Thamel.
 Thamel is a tourist hub with various hotels, hostels, and guesthouses.

 It’s also convenient for exploring the city’s attractions.
 Another option to choose the best accommodation is near Boudha.
 This is an area known for its peaceful atmosphere.
 It is near the Boudhanath Stupa, a significant attraction in Kathmandu.
 There are many hotels and guesthouses in this area as well.